Zilliqa/delegated_staking/README.md

 # Delegated Staking

 This repository contains the contracts and scripts needed to activate a validator that users can delegate stake to.
 Currently, there are two variants of the contracts:
-1. When delegating stake to the liquid variant, users receive a non-rebasing **liquid staking token** (LST) that anyone can send to the validator's contract later on to withdraw the stake plus the corresponding share of the validator rewards.
+1. When delegating stake to the **liquid variant**, users receive a non-rebasing liquid staking token (LST) that anyone can send to the validator's contract later on to withdraw the stake plus the corresponding share of the validator rewards.
-1. When delegating stake to the non-liquid variant, the users can regularly withdraw their share of the rewards without withdrawing their stake.
+1. When delegating stake to the **non-liquid variant**, the users can regularly withdraw their share of the rewards without withdrawing their stake.

 ## Prerequisites
 To interact with the contracts throught the CLI, you can use the Forge scripts provided in this repository and described further below.
 First, install Foundry (https://book.getfoundry.sh/getting-started/installation) and the OpenZeppelin contracts before proceeding with the deployment: